Native Americans and World War II: Navajo code talkers project

 Navajo code talkers during the Battle of Saipan in 1944.

 In February 1942, a civilian named Philip Johnston came up with the idea of using the Navajo language as military code.
 Johnston, a missionaries' son, grew up on a reservation and understood the complexity of the Navajo language.
 By September 1942, the American government had recruited several hundred Native Americans who spoke both Navajo and English to translate English words into the Navajo language to foil enemy understanding.
 Often working behind enemy lines, the code talkers were commended for their bravery and gained respect from fellow soldiers.
 At its declassification in 1968, the code that these Navajo developed was the only oral military code that was not broken by an enemy.

 The code itself was composed of carefully selected Navajo words that used poetic circumlocution so that even a Navajo-speaker would not be able to understand the communications without training.
 For example, there were no words in Navajo for military machines, weapons, or foreign countries, so these words were substituted with words that did exist in the Navajo language.
 For example, Britain was spoken as "between waters" (toh-ta), a dive bomber was a "chicken hawk" (gini), a grenade was a "potato" (ni-ma-si) and Germany was "iron hat" (besh-be-cha-he).

 In 2001, 28 Navajo Code Talkers were awarded Congressional Gold Medals, mostly posthumously.
 The group has also been commemorated in various media, including books, films, notably Windtalkers (2002) starring Nicolas Cage, Battle Cry starring Van Heflin, even a Navajo Code Talker GI Joe action figure.

 Postwar

 The war's aftermath, says Alison Bernstein, marked a "new era in Indian affairs" and turned "American Indians" into "Indian Americans."

 Upon returning to the US after the war, some Native American servicemen and women suffered from post-traumatic stress disorder and unemployment.
+Native Americans unfortunately were barred for serving their country even so simply as drinking alcohol due to older federal statues.
 Following the war, many Native Americans found themselves living in cities, rather than on reservations.
 In 1940, only five percent of Native Americans lived in cities, but by 1950, the number had ballooned to nearly 20 percent.
+Once Natives migrated into the cities they proved themselves by adjusting into white America and some did leave traditional cultures but did not dismiss their heritage.
+Additionally, they constructed a new Pan-Indian identity to cope with the differences that were perceived between themselves and white Americans.

+White Americans believed after World War II it was a turning point for Natives in order to integrate them into American society.
+Although there were positives and negatives with one allowing for standard living, health care, education and job opportunities.
+On the other hand, felt less of tribal influence and threat of forfeiting the security of the reservation.